{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 The institutional position to defend the trust authority is strongest now, while members still recognize CAF as the trust authority in human-mediated decisions and the AI alternatives are still positioning rather than entrenched.
 Once vendor platforms have established themselves as the de facto trust authority β€” through routine member adoption, through regulatory recognition, through embedded operational integration β€” recovering the position requires regulatory force or industry-wide coordination at a scale that is much harder, much slower, and far less certain.

-The stewardship question is the question every generation of CAF leadership faces in turn.
-What does the next generation of CAF leadership inherit?
-An institution that holds the trust authority in Canadian apparel β€” central to member operations, recognized by regulators, indispensable to the industry?
-Or an institution that watched the trust authority migrate to vendor platforms during today's leadership tenure, and now operates as a ceremonial brand while real authority sits elsewhere?
+The question is what successors inherit.
+An institution that recognized the perfect storm and extended the position into AI-mediated decisions β€” central to member operations, recognized by regulators, indispensable to the industry?
+Or an institution that watched the position migrate to vendor platforms during today's leadership tenure, and now operates as a ceremonial brand while real authority sits elsewhere?

 This is not abstract.
 The decisions made or not made in the next twelve months will shape what successors inherit.
 The brand value, the regulatory relationships, the member trust β€” all of it can be diminished by inaction in ways that future leadership will not easily restore.
-Today's choice is whether to be the generation that recognized the perfect storm and defended the institution, or the generation that did not.
+Today's choice is whether to be the generation that acted on the moment and extended the position, or the generation that did not.

 The vision β€” CAF as the trust authority for AI in Canadian apparel